Expected value: Arbitrary real-valued random variables

 Despite the newly abstract situation, this definition is extremely similar in nature to the very simplest definition of expected values, given above, as certain weighted averages.
 This is because, in measure theory, the value of the Lebesgue integral of X is defined via weighted averages of approximations of X which take on finitely many values.
-Moreover, if given a random variable with finitely or countably many possible values, the Lebesgue theory of expectation is identical with the summation formulas given above.
+Moreover, if given a random variable with finitely or countably many possible values, the Lebesgue theory of expectation is identical to the summation formulas given above.
 However, the Lebesgue theory clarifies the scope of the theory of probability density functions.
 A random variable X is said to be absolutely continuous if any of the following conditions are satisfied: